NikostheoGit/MSc-Thesis/README.md

 In this work, we have a radar that captures pictures of the atmosphere every 5 minutes.
 After some modications, the observed storm cells are stored as ellipsoids.
-We use the Kalman Filter as a forecast tool in order to track and predict the movement of these storm clouds.
+We use the Kalman filter as a forecast tool in order to track and predict the movement of these storm clouds.
 At the same time we will test Kalman Filter under different parameters to see how it responds and which of these parameters fit better our storm tracking problem.
 Kalman Filter is ideal for now-casting and will allow you